 Computer glasses are available with or without a prescription, and are customized to meet your visual needs and lifestyle.

-To learn more about computer glasses or about adding blue light filters to your lenses, call James Tracey Eye Care in Midtown today.
+To learn more about computer glasses or about adding blue light filters to your lenses, call James Tracey Eye Care in Woodcliff Lake today.
 Your rested self will thank you.

 - A: Yes.
 Due to its high energy and shorter wavelengths, blue light causes an inconsistent flow of light emissions.
 This creates a glare or flickering on the screen that can result in eye strain, headaches, blurred vision, dry eyes, and mental and physical fatigue — a condition known as computer vision syndrome.
 That’s why many eye doctors recommend wearing blue light glasses any time you use a digital device, and not just in the evening.